Au Pairs at Little Sunshines Agency

 - Is able to do homework with the kids

-- Is realistically able to commit to a family for about 1 year at most
+- Is realistically able to commit to a family for about 1 year

 MEDIUM Level Au Pairs: